zahrahaji10/marketing-agency/README.md

 - Reorganisation of the websites HTML syntax to use semantic HTML elements were appropriate for different divisions.

-- Adjusting bot HTML and CSS syntax to improve functionality for example links in navigation bar.
+- Adjusting both HTML and CSS syntax to improve functionality for instance; fixing "search engine optimization" link in navigation bar.

 **CSS**